Note: 988 will launch in July 2022 – in the meantime, please continue to refer to the National Suicide Prevention Lifeline (NSPL) at 1-800-273-8255.

-To address this issue, the FCC has recently approved a proposal that designates 988 as a mental health crisis hotline number – just like 911 is an emergency number.
+To address this issue, the FCC has approved a proposal in July 2020 that designates 988 as a mental health crisis hotline number – just like 911 is an emergency number.

 988 will launch in July 2022 – in the meantime, please continue to refer to the National Suicide Prevention Lifeline (NSPL) at 1-800-273-8255.

 Once activated, 988 will feed into the NSPL network of call centers, including Lines for Life.

 Why Do We Need The 988 Suicide Lifeline?

 Thousands of families, communities, and workplaces throughout the United States lose loved ones to suicide each year.

 We know that time is key to suicide prevention – studies show that most suicide attempts are made within three hours or less of someone having suicidal thoughts, and some in as little as 5 minutes.
 With a memorable three-digit number, access to crisis counselors will be just seconds away.

 We believe the introduction of 988 will be a breakthrough in suicide prevention and a powerful public statement that reduces stigma: struggling with mental health is a fact of life, and it’s okay to need urgent help.
 People will be able to reach out quickly and easily, which will in turn save lives.

 This crisis is wreaking havoc on families, communities and workplaces throughout the United States.